Language selection

 TC is also involved with Canadian Pacific Railway Company in the implementation of its automated brake effectiveness technology that uses wheel temperature detector data, which could lead to a more accurate detection of defective brakes on freight cars.

 Regarding uncontrolled movements during switching activities, TC issued 2 additional ministerial orders during the last year, requiring railway companies to implement additional safety measures to prevent unintentional releases of air brakes and requiring railway companies to amend the CROR and Railway Locomotive Inspection and Safety Rules to set performance standards for locomotives equipped with rollaway protection.
-The Board notes that efforts for the implementation of these orders are currently under way with the Railway Association of Canada (RAC) and are required to be submitted to the Minister by March 2022.
+The Board notes that efforts for the implementation of these orders are currently under way with the RAC and are required to be submitted to the Minister by March 2022.

 In 2021, there were 50 reported occurrences of uncontrolled movements involving rolling stock, similar to the number for 2020 (51).
 Although the 2021 data (as well as the 2020 data) indicate a reduction in the number of occurrences of uncontrolled movements as compared to previous years, it is unknown what influence the impact of COVID-19 on the transportation industry and other disruptions in service may have had.